 Bulgo beach rock pool

-At the southern end of the village, there is a tidal rock pool that it protected from the surf by a retainer wall.
+At the village’s southern end, there is a tidal rock pool protected from the surf by a retainer wall.
 It is not visible during high tide, but if you find yourself on the beach when the tide is low, you’ll have an opportunity to dip your toes or go for a swim during the warmer months.

 Like everything else at Bulgo beach, the pool has a rich history.
-It was blasted from the 100-kilometer wide rock platform that fringes the beach, in the 1930 as a safe place for local kids to swim and to store the day’s catch.
+It was blasted from the 100-kilometre-wide rock platform in 1930 as a safe place for local kids to swim and store the day’s catch.

 Around Bulgo beach

 The trail to Bulgo beach only takes 20-30 minutes (a bit longer on the way back up), so you could easily combine your visit to Bulgo beach with some exploration of Royal National Park.

-If you are keen for another climb to a beach, check out Werrong (nudist) beach (check this post for details about Werrong Beach track).
-Or you could take a hike through beautiful red gum forest along the Cliff Track between Otford lookout and Garawarra Farm.
-This track starts as a narrow rocky forest path, but after a couple of kilometres it widens into a soft and largely flat fire trail.
+If you are keen on another climb to a beach, check out Werrong (nudist) beach (check this post for details about Werrong Beach track).
+Or you could hike through the beautiful red gum forest along the Cliff Track between Otford lookout and Garawarra Farm.
+This track starts as a narrow rocky forest path, but after a couple of kilometres, it widens into a soft and largely flat fire trail.
 This area is perfect for bird watching and wildflowers in late winter-early spring.

-Once you are done exploring, head to Otford Pantry café (22 Lady Wakehurst Drive) for a hot cuppa or a cold drink if you are visiting on a weekend.
+Once you are done exploring, head to Otford Pantry café (22 Lady Wakehurst Drive) for a hot cuppa or a cold drink if you are visiting on the weekend.
 Its located right across the road from the start of the Bulgo beach trail and sells a selection of pies, sandwiches, pastries and tarts.